plural-activism/plural-pride-walk/slides.md

 This meme is a bit tricky.
 A lof of us with invisible issues can relate to "just try harder" or "its not that difficult".
 The Situation for Folks with visibile disability isn't that much better.
 Sure there might be a ramp somewhere in the building, but its the responsiblity of the wheelchair user to find it.

-If ya want ya pride to be truely inclusive, ya can't stop and just put in some meassures, ya have to get to the peeps who need them and make sure they can access it.
+If ya& want ya& pride to be truely inclusive, ya& can't stop and just put in some meassures, ya& have to get to the peeps who need them and make sure they can access it.
 -->
 ---